ansible-collections/community.mongodb/README.md

 This collection called `mongodb` aims at providing all Ansible modules allowing to interact with MongoDB.
 The modules present in Ansible 2.9 are included in this collection and will benefit from the evolutions and quality requirements from this collection.

-As this is an independent Collection, it can be release on it's own release cadance.
+As this is an independent collection, it can be released on its own release cadence.

 ## Running the integration and unit tests